 While many people gamble responsibly, individuals already diagnosed with addictions may be at-risk for problem gambling.
-Providing gambling related activities within a facility could cause triggers for disordered gamblers, and some individuals have been known to trade addictions (stop drinking, but start gambling).
+Providing gambling related activities within a facility, such as bingo night or raffles, could cause triggers for disordered gamblers, and some individuals have been known to trade addictions (stop drinking, but start gambling).